 PHOTO JOURNAL & MEMORIES

-Thanks to organizer Deb Nattrass, her side-kick Earl and other members, our Club got the tree decorated, up, and ready for show.
-Look for it along Hwy 50...The one with the snowman on top.
+Thanks to organizer Deb Nattrass, her side-kick Earl and other members, our Club got the tree decorated, up and ready for show.
+Look for it along Hwy 50...the one with red and gold poinsettias and a cute snowman on top.

 The Great 2022 Pumpkin Contest ~ Move over Charlie Brown!